A pride of African lions in Serengeti National Park, Tanzania.

 All of the females in a group of lions mate at the same time.
 After the first six weeks, the cubs are taken care of by all of the females and will often nurse from females other than their mother, according to the San Diego Zoo.

 The taxonomy of lions recognized by most experts is:

-Species: Panthera leo
+Genus & species: Panthera leo

 Lions face threats from hunting, habitat loss and diseases that can be spread from domestic dogs in nearby villages, according to the National Zoo.

-At short distances, lions can run 50 mph (80 kph).
-They can jump as far as about 36 feet (11 m).
+According to the WWF, lions can run up to 50 mph (80 kph) for short distances and leap as far as 36 feet (11 m).